Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-\textbf{\textit{Constraining progenitor SMBHs merger types: }} First, we determine which types of mergers are incapable of producing the runaway velocity $v_{\rm BH} = 954^{+110}_{-126}\,\mathrm{km\,s^{-1}}$.
-Using \gwModel{}, we compute recoil velocities for non-spinning BBHs with mass ratios randomly sampled from $q \in [1,20]$.
-We find that the kick velocity never exceeds $\sim 180$ km\,s$^{-1}$ (Figure~\ref{fig:progenitor_types}).
-Note that for $q \gtrsim 20$, the recoil decreases monotonically with mass ratio, so extending to $q\ge20$ cannot produce a larger kick.
+\textbf{\textit{Constraining progenitor SMBH merger types: }} First, we determine which merger configurations are incapable of producing the runaway velocity \(v_{\rm BH} = 954^{+110}_{-126}\,\mathrm{km\,s^{-1}}\).
+Using \gwModel{}, we compute recoil velocities for non-spinning BBHs with mass ratios sampled from \(q \in [1,20]\).
+We find that the kick velocity never exceeds \(\sim 180~\mathrm{km\,s^{-1}}\) (Fig.~\ref{fig:progenitor_types}).
+For \(q \gtrsim 20\), the recoil decreases monotonically with mass ratio, so extending to larger \(q\) cannot produce higher kicks.
 Next, we consider BBHs without precession.
-For aligned-spin binaries within the same mass-ratio range, the maximum kicks are $\sim 200$ km\,s$^{-1}$.
-When the BH spins are anti-aligned with respect to the orbital angular-momentum axis, the maximum kicks increase to $\sim 300$ km\,s$^{-1}$—still far below the inferred runaway velocity of $v_{\rm BH} = 954^{+110}_{-126}\,\mathrm{km\,s^{-1}}$ (Figure~\ref{fig:progenitor_types}).
-These results strongly disfavor a progenitor SMBH merger involving either non-spinning or non-precessing binaries.
+For aligned-spin binaries within the same mass-ratio range, the maximum recoil is \(\sim 200~\mathrm{km\,s^{-1}}\).
+When the BH spins are anti-aligned with the orbital angular momentum, the maximum recoil increases to \(\sim 300~\mathrm{km\,s^{-1}}\), still far below the inferred runaway velocity (Fig.~\ref{fig:progenitor_types}).
+These results strongly disfavor progenitor SMBH mergers involving either non-spinning or non-precessing binaries.